 Trade names: Isoval®, Duraver®, G-Etronax®, GE313®

 Polyurethane (PUR) in its standard version is ether-based, but we also offer an ester-based alternative.
 Ether-based PURs are hydrolysis-resistant and stable for outdoor use with good aging properties.
-Polyester types possess good chemical resistance with less swelling and increased resistance to abrasion.
-Normally the color is yellowish brown but it can vary greatly.
+Thermosets polyester types possess good chemical resistance with less swelling and increased resistance to abrasion.
+Normally the color is yellowish-brown but it can vary greatly.
 The coloring possibilities are great.
 PUR is available in hardness from 50 Shore A up to 99 Shore A as standard.
 It’s also available in hardness according to the Shore D scale.